 • Strong consistency guarantees for operational workloads

-• Complex real-time SQL operations over changing data
+• Complex SQL operations over changing data

 • Enterprise-grade reliability and operational maturity

-• Real-time data products for customer-facing applications
+• Live data products for customer-facing applications

 • Digital twin architectures for AI agents and autonomous systems